LiliZhu1999/Resume_Lili_Zhu/README.md

  -	Faster learner

 ## Experience
-- Lab Aid at MiraCosta: Help students with questions about basic Java courses' homework and general questions
+- Lab Aid and Tutot at MiraCosta: Help students with questions about basic Java courses' homework and general questions
-- Clubs: - Women in Computer Science
+- Clubs: - President of Women in Computer Science
-         - Computer Science club
+         - Member of Computer Science club